maydayv7/arch-btrfs/INSTALL.md

 *These* letters and ***these*** letters are comments

 ### Create live disk
 Go to [this](https://www.archlinux.org/download/) website and download the latest .iso file.
-Then either burn it to a USB using Etcher ([Download](https://www.balena.io/etcher/)) or burn it to a CD or DVD using Brasero ([Download](https://wiki.gnome.org/Apps/Brasero)).
+Then either burn it to a USB using [Etcher](https://www.balena.io/etcher/) or burn it to a CD or DVD using [Brasero](https://wiki.gnome.org/Apps/Brasero).
 Make sure that the size of the device is at least 1 GB

 ### Network
 *Replace* ***DEVICE*** *with the name of the device found from device list*